RobTillaart/ADC08XS/README.md

 #### Performance

-Although the ADC08XS is rated at 200 KSPS, an Arduino UNO will not be able to fetch that much samples from the device.
+Although the ADC08XS is rated at 200 KSPS and higher, an Arduino UNO will not be able to fetch that much samples from the device.
 The reason is that an UNO cannot fetch the bits fast enough from the device.
 At maximum SPI speed of 8 MHz one will get at most 50 KSPS.